Richard Askew, BA (Hons.), PGDip., MBACP | Individuals & Couples

 01273 206174 / 07565 353389

-Life can, of course, be hard and people seek counseling and psychotherapy for many different reasons.
+Life can, of course, bring challenges and people seek counseling and psychotherapy for many different reasons.
 Some feel that, whatever they do, they just don’t belong; others feel they’re living a life to please others, but have lost themselves along the way; some have been betrayed and hurt by family, friends or lovers, and find it difficult to have fulfilling connections with anyone, anymore; some feel depressed and have withdrawn or grown anxious and agitated, while their self-confidence and self-esteem fade away; some have encountered life crises, while others have a far less tangible sense of unease, a lack of direction and a feeling that something must change.

 What happens in the first session?